 For overnight, pair your cup with some period panties or when you can’t be bothered with the cup.
 These are basically just leak-resistant, absorbent underwear, that replace pads, only you can wash them and wear them again and again.

-I recommend Modibodi (they also give back), which come in tons of different styles of underwear for different flow days (they even have a G-string option!).
-Amazon US, Amazon UK and Amazon Australia stock them.
+I recommend Modibodi (as they also give back), which come in tons of different styles of underwear for different flow days (they even have a G-string option!).

 11. SWAP YOUR OLD TRASH BIN WITH A COMPOST BIN